-If I buy an in the money LEAPS® call and sell a shorter term call against it which is just out of the money - what happens if I get called?
+If I buy an in-the-money LEAPS® call and sell a shorter-term call against it, which is just out-of-the-money, what happens if I am called?
 How do I settle the trade?
-Do I have to exercise the in the money LEAPS® call to get the stock and then deliver the stock to the party that exercised the option that I sold?
-Or is there an alternate way to settle the trade?
+Do I have to exercise the in-the-money LEAPS® call to get the stock and then deliver the stock to the party that exercised the option that I sold?
+Is there an alternate way to settle the trade?

-In the event of assignment, if an investor chooses to exercise their LEAPS® call, because of the 1-day lag between exercise and assignment, using the long-term call to close out the position would require being "short" the stock for a day.
-You will certainly want to discuss this strategy with your brokerage firm.Back to top
+In the event of assignment, if an investor chooses to exercise their LEAPS® call, because of the one-day lag between exercise and assignment, using the long-term call to close out the position requires being short the stock for a day.
+Discuss this strategy with your brokerage firm.Back to top

 I've read some options books where experienced and successful traders described a strategy of buying 'cheap' options and selling 'expensive' options.
 How can one go about determining whether or not an option is 'cheap' or 'expensive' and indeed, what does it mean?

-Options are considered "cheap" or "expensive" according to the level of their implied volatility relative to the historic or predicted volatility.
+Advanced traders consider options cheap or expensive according to the level of their implied volatility relative to the historic or predicted volatility.

-But it's a little more complicated than that, because option strategies can be divided into either directional strategies and/or volatility strategies.
-It might not do much good to buy a "cheap" call option, for example, if the underlying company ended up in bankruptcy.
-"Cheap" is also a relative term.
+However, it's a little more complicated than that, because you can divide option strategies into either directional strategies and/or volatility strategies.
+It might not do much good to buy a cheap call option, for example, if the underlying company ended up in bankruptcy.
+Cheap is also a relative term.
 Remember that all out-of-the-money options at expiration are worthless.

-I recently read that a buy-write (i.e., buying stock and simultaneously writing a call option against that stock position) and selling a put are equivalent.
-I am having trouble visualizing this.
-Any help?
+Is it true that a buy-write (i.e., buying stock and simultaneously writing a call option against that stock position) and selling a put are equivalent?

-A covered call (buy long stock and short a call) is sometimes referred to as a "synthetic" short put; the risk/reward profile of a covered call position is almost identical to a "true" short put.
-To review the risk/reward profiles for these (and other) strategies, view the Strategies section.Back to top
+Some advanced traders and investors sometimes refer to a covered call (buy long stock and short a call) as a synthetic short put.
+The risk/reward profile of a covered call position is almost identical to a true short put.
+To review the risk/reward profiles for these (and other) strategies, view the Strategies section of the OIC website.

 What is a long straddle?

-A Long Straddle is a combination of buying a Call and buying a Put on the same underlying security, both with the same strike price and expiration.
+A long straddle is a combination of buying a call and buying a put on the same underlying security, both with the same strike price and expiration.
 Together, they produce a position that should profit if the stock makes a big move either up or down.
-Typically, investors buy the straddle because they predict a big price move and/or a great deal of volatility in the foreseeable future.
-For example, the investor might be expecting an important court ruling in the next quarter, the outcome of which will be either very good news or very bad news for the stock.
-However, since the straddle involves two premiums and two commission charges, for the position to be profitable, the move would need to be large enough to cover both premiums and commissions.
+Typically, investors buy the straddle because they predict a big price move and/or a great deal of volatility in the near future.

 To learn more about straddles or other strategies, you might visit the Strategy section.Back to top